-Juicy plums stewed under a soft topping of cobbler.
-This old fashioned plum cobbler is a delicious dessert.
-Perfect served with either ice cream or custard.
+This old-fashioned plum cobbler is made with juicy plums stewed under a soft scone topping.
+It makes a delicious dessert served with either ice cream or custard.

 **As an Amazon affiliate, I earn from qualifying purchases.**